 Place primary keyword near the beginning.

-Good: “Keyword Research: Complete Guide to Finding Keywords” Poor: “Complete Guide to Finding Keywords Through Keyword Research”
+Good: “Keyword Research: How to Find Profitable Keywords” Poor: “A Guide to Finding Keywords Through Keyword Research”

 Structure Formulas